MikeAmputer/ClickHouse.Facades/README.md

 ## Examples

-For a deeper understanding and practical use cases of how to implement migrations, please refer to the [examples folder](https://github.com/MikeAmputer/ClickHouse.Facades/tree/master/examples) provided in the repository.
+For a deeper understanding and practical use cases of how to implement migrations and facades, please refer to the [examples folder](https://github.com/MikeAmputer/ClickHouse.Facades/tree/master/examples) provided in the repository.